kbruegge/wavelet-denoising/notizen.md

        [ 0.015625  ,  0.0625    ,  0.09375   ,  0.0625    ,  0.015625  ],
        [ 0.00390625,  0.015625  ,  0.0234375 ,  0.015625  ,  0.00390625]])

+This is the convolution kernel used during the actual transformation of an image.

-No lets try and translate that to a more commonly used name for wavelets.
+Now lets try and translate that to a more commonly used name for wavelets.

 First important thing to notice is, that there are two common names for the same thing.
 Father Wavelet and Scaling function.
 These two terms have the same meaning.
+Also spline-wavelet seems to be a common term for the special class of wavelets constructed from BSplines.
+These are not orthogonal but they do have compact support. which is nice.

 To produce a wavelet within the pywt library we'd need the coefficents of the scaling filter.
 I don't how to get them yet.
 However the default scaling function used in mr_filter is